Texas Fertility Center Logo White

 Clomid

-Clomid is a very commonly used fertility medication.
+Clomid is a very commonly used fertility medication

-Clomid can also cause an increase in the number of eggs that do ovulate.
+Clomid can also cause an increase in the number of eggs that do ovulate

-In women who already ovulate on their own, it can be used to cause “super ovulation”, i.e. the release of more than one egg per month.
+In women who already ovulate on their own, it can be used to cause “super ovulation,” or the release of more than one egg per month.
 Women who ovulate regularly typically ovulate only one egg per month.
 This is why, in the absence of fertility medications, women typically have singleton pregnancies (one baby at a time).
-Clomid increases the amount of FSH (follicle stimulating hormone) secreted by the pituitary gland.
-Higher amounts of FSH sent to the ovary may cause more eggs to ovulate.
-Typically it causes 2 or 3 eggs to ovulate.
-This improves pregnancy rates, but also increases the likelihood of multiple gestation (twins or triplets).
-The risk of multiple gestation when taking Clomid is still generally low.

 What are the risks of multiple gestation?

-Around 5-8% of women who conceive while taking Clomid conceive a multiple gestation.
-While these pregnancies are almost always twins, about 1% of women who conceive while taking Clomid conceive triplets or more.
-An ultrasound performed before ovulation can tell you how many eggs you are likely to ovulate and can estimate the risk for multiple gestation.
-If your physician sees that there are too many eggs starting to develop, we may cancel your cycle and ask you to use contraception until you start your next menstrual cycle.
-At that time, we will either stimulate you with a lower dose of Clomid or try another medication in order to lessen the risk of a multiple gestation.
+If your physician sees that there are too many eggs starting to develop, we may cancel the cycle and ask you to use contraception until you start your next menstrual cycle.
+At that time, we will either stimulate you with a lower dose or try another medication to lessen the risk of a multiple gestation.

 What are the side effects?

-The most common side effects include hot flushes, night sweats, difficulty sleeping, and moodiness.
-Sometimes a thinning of the uterine lining occurs while taking Clomid.
-This is not permanent and indicates that a different medication should be used.
 If you experience visual changes while taking Clomid, please notify Dr. Munch or Dr. Hudson.
-You should not take Clomid if you experience vision changes as a side effect of Clomid.
+You should not take this medication if you experience vision changes as a side effect.

-How long should I try Clomid?
+How long should I try this medication?

-Generally speaking, fertility treatments have their best success rates for the first three menstrual cycles, although with Clomid, cumulative pregnancy rates continue to rise through six complete cycles.
 While you can take Clomid for more than six months, the chance for pregnancy after that time declines significantly.
-Therefore, most people try Clomid for 3-6 cycles and then try more aggressive treatments if necessary.
-Fertility specialists don’t recommend using Clomid for more than 12 months.
+Therefore, most people try this approach for three to six cycles, and then try more aggressive treatments if necessary.
+Fertility specialists don’t recommend using this medication for more than 12 months.

-If you would like to learn more about how we can help you achieve pregnancy please contact our San Antonio Fertility Center to schedule an appointment with Dr. Erika Munch or Dr. Susan Hudson.
+If you would like to learn more about how we can help you achieve pregnancy, please contact our San Antonio fertility center to schedule an appointment with Dr. Erika Munch or Dr. Susan Hudson.